brightway-lca/brightway-documentation/source/content/faq/brightway.md

 This is specified in the respective `setup.py` files: [Brightway25 packages](https://github.com/brightway-lca/brightway25/blob/main/setup.py) and [Brightway2 packages](https://github.com/brightway-lca/brightway2/blob/master/setup.py).

+## Technical Stack

+### Storing Python objects in a SQLite3 database is silly!
+Why not use *X* document database?

+Where *X* is one of [MongoDB](https://www.mongodb.com), [CouchDB](http://couchdb.apache.org/), [UnQLite](https://unqlite-python.readthedocs.io/en/latest/), [Vedis](https://vedis-python.readthedocs.io/en/latest/), [CDB](https://cr.yp.to/cdb.html), [TinyDB](http://tinydb.readthedocs.io/en/latest/intro.html), etc.

+This approach may seem strange at first, but is the result of coding, evaluating, and ultimately rejecting several alternatives.
+Most document databases can't store all Python objects directly, because they use JSON or some other serialization.
+We have actually built and tested database backends built on pickle files, JSON files, MongoDB CodernityDB and BlitzDB.
+SQLite3 also has several real advantages:

+* Most importantly, it is included with Python, no new dependencies or installation steps are required.
+* It is famous for being well tested, and is completely cross-platform.
+* It is also more than fast enough.
+For example, loading every activity from ecoinvent 3+ takes only a few seconds.

 [^1]: The German surname _Hellweg_ translates to _Brightway_ in English 🤯